dariol83/reatmetric/README.md

 - **eu.dariolucia.reatmetric.driver.serial**: this module is driver that allows communication to a serial interface.
 - **eu.dariolucia.reatmetric.driver.spacecraft**: this module provides a driver implementation for the monitoring and control of a CCSDS/ECSS-PUS compliant spacecraft.
 Currently it includes support for the reception of TM/AOS frames via SLE RAF/RCF services, TM packet extraction, parameter decoding, PUS 9 time correlation, PUS 5 event mapping, PUS 1 command verification, PUS 11 on-board command scheduling (limited to 11,4 commands), telecommand encoding and CLTU transmission via SLE CLTU, full COP-1 support.
 - **eu.dariolucia.reatmetric.driver.test**: this module is a simple test driver that shows how to implement a simple custom driver.
+- **eu.dariolucia.reatmetric.driver.httpserver**: this module provides a simple, well documented REST/JSON API for monitoring, control and retrieval of data via a HTTP interface.

 ### Dependencies
 The ReatMetric modules are based on a very limited set of dependencies: